Peckham Rye: History

 It was on the Rye in the 1760s that the artist William Blake claimed to have seen visions.
 According to Blake's biographer Alexander Gilchrist, his first vision was one of "a tree filled with angels, bright angelic wings bespangling every bough like stars."

 The Park includes the 49 acres of land south of the Common that surrounded Homestall Farm, which was purchased by the Vestry and London County Council in 1868, for £51,000.
 A few other small parcels of land were later incorporated into the Park when the leases of Homestall Farm and other properties expired.

 The land for Peckham Rye Park was purchased by the London County Council for £51,000 and declared open on 14 May 1894.
 At that time the park was 54 acre.
 Homestall Farm was 13 acres.
 One of the first features of the new park, an ornamental 'Old English Garden' was created.
 It was later renamed the 'Sexby Garden' after Lt-Col J. J. Sexby the London County Council's first Chief Officer of Parks.
 It was re-developed in 1936 and the paths re-laid with yorkstone paving.

-During World War II, part of the Common became a Prisoner of War camp for Italian prisoners of war.
+During World War II, part of the Common became a camp for Italian prisoners of war.

 The River Peck was largely enclosed in 1823.
 Today, parts of this stream can still be seen on the west side of Peckham Rye Park.

 The Park includes a Japanese garden and hosts a weekly Parkrun event.